CFT-HY/HILA/docs/guide/README.md

 | `mahti` | CPU-MPI implementation for MAHTI supercomputer            |
 | `mahti-cuda` | GPU-MPI implementation for MAHTI supercomputer using CUDA |

-We will discuss the computing platforms more in the creating a hila application guide.
+We will discuss the computing platforms more in the creating a HILA application guide.

 ## User guide {#user-guide}